Energy storage: Superconducting magnetics

 Superconducting magnetic energy storage (SMES) systems store energy in a magnetic field created by the flow of direct current in a superconducting coil that has been cooled to a temperature below its superconducting critical temperature.
 A typical SMES system includes a superconducting coil, power conditioning system and refrigerator.
 Once the superconducting coil is charged, the current does not decay and the magnetic energy can be stored indefinitely.

 The stored energy can be released to the network by discharging the coil.
 The associated inverter/rectifier accounts for about 2–3% energy loss in each direction.
 SMES loses the least amount of electricity in the energy storage process compared to other methods of storing energy.
 SMES systems offer round-trip efficiency greater than 95%.

 Due to the energy requirements of refrigeration and the cost of superconducting wire, SMES is used for short duration storage such as improving power quality.
 It also has applications in grid balancing.

 Applications

 Mills

 The classic application before the Industrial Revolution was the control of waterways to drive water mills for processing grain or powering machinery.
-Complex systems of reservoirs and dams were constructed to store and release water (and the potential energy it contained) when required.
+Complex systems of reservoirs and dams were constructed to store and release water (along with the potential energy it contained) when required.